-- That the Board of Directors should approve a policy aimed at establishing a suitable composition of the Board of Directors and which: - a) is specific and verifiable. - ensures that the appointment or re-election proposals are based on a prior analysis of the skills required by the Board of b) Directors; and - encourages a diversity of knowledge, experience, age and gender.
-With regard to this, measures that promote gender c) diversity are those promoting the presence of a significant number of women in the company's senior management.
+- 14. That the Board of Directors should approve a policy aimed at establishing a suitable composition of the Board of Directors and which: - a) is specific and verifiable. - b) ensures that the appointment or re-election proposals are based on a prior analysis of the skills required by the Board of Directors; and - c) encourages a diversity of knowledge, experience, age and gender.
+With regard to this, measures that promote gender diversity are those promoting the presence of a significant number of women in the company's senior management.